Goeldi's marmoset

-The Goeldi's marmoset or Goeldi's monkey (Callimico goeldii) is a small, South American New World monkey that lives in the upper Amazon basin region of Bolivia, Brazil, Colombia, and Peru.
-It is the only species classified in the genus Callimico, and the monkeys are sometimes referred to as "callimicos".
+Goeldi's marmoset, or Goeldi's monkey (Callimico goeldii), is a small New World monkey found on the South American continent, mainly in the upper Amazon basin of Bolivia, Brazil, Colombia, and Perú.
+It is the only species classified in the monotypic genus Callimico, thus these monkeys are sometimes referred to as "callimicos".
 The species takes its name from its discoverer, Swiss-Brazilian naturalist Emil August Goeldi.